fizzypop-studio/seltzer-api/README.md

 ## Getting Client ID & Client Secret for your clients

+This applciation utilizes [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) to authorize users to your API and makes it easy to introduce OAuth 2 provider functionality to your Ruby on Rails application..
 You will need to get the `client_id` and `client_secret` for the frontend react client or other clients you decide to create.
-You

 1. Open rails console